Do you offer a free consultation?

 At the start of therapy, we will meet at least once weekly.
 In some cases more frequent sessions may be indicated, such as when a greater level of support is needed or when we are addressing very painful emotional states or deeply embedded and troubling patterns.
 Many people find that more frequent sessions allow for deeper work and a more enriching experience.
 Less frequent sessions (i.e. every other week) may be a useful option toward the end of therapy.

 The issues we will address in therapy most likely developed over the course of a whole lifetime, so understanding them and affecting real change may take time.
 There is no formula for determining ahead of time how long a course of therapy will last, but consistency and regularity help.

 I am happy to maintain a portion of my practice for those who require a reduced fee.
 If you would like to discuss this possibility, please let me know this prior to setting up your first appointment, as these slots are subject to availability.
 We'll discuss your situation as it relates to the fee when we meet for consultation.

 Do you accept insurance?

-For those for whom I am not in-network, please note that I am an eligible out-of-network provider.
+I am not currently in-network with any insurance companies, but am considered an eligible out-of-network provider for all insurance companies.
 This means that your insurer will provide reimbursement for my services if your plan includes out-of-network coverage.
 Insurance often covers up to 80% of out-of-network costs after the deductible is met, but each plan is different so check with your insurance provider.

 Is there a cancellation policy?

 Therapy works best when sessions are attended regularly and consistently, so it is to your benefit to keep appointments as they are scheduled.
-That said, some situations are unavoidable.
-If you need to cancel a session, please contact me as soon as possible.
-I will make every effort to reschedule your appointment within the week within my available hours.
+If you need to cancel a session, please contact me as soon as possible, and I will make every effort to reschedule your appointment.
 If you are not able to provide 24-hours notice of a cancellation, you will be billed for the session.